-A snapshot standby database is a fully updatable standby database that is created by converting a physical standby database into a snapshot standby database.
+A snapshot standby database is a type of updatable standby database that provides full data protection for a primary database.
 A snapshot standby database receives and archives, but does not apply, redo data from its primary database.
 Redo data received from the primary database is applied when a snapshot standby database is converted back into a physical standby database, after discarding all local updates to the snapshot standby database.